For ACA Instructors

 - All river paddlers should carry a throw rope and learn how to use it.
 The minimum standard for a throw rope is 40 feet of 1/4″ diameter floating line, stored in a nylon or polyester bag, or a bag of similar material, with flotation adequate to keep the bag at the surface.
 Longer lines and thicker diameters are preferred.
 75 feet of 3/8″ diameter line is the largest that might reasonably be carried by most paddlers.

-- Throw rope line must float and should be brightly colored.
+- Throw rope line must float and should be brightly colored

 - Polypropylene and Dyneema/Spectra lines are the most commonly used materials.
 Each has advantages and limitations: